 \section{Conclusion}

 With high angular resolution photometric data at optical, sub-mm, and radio wavelengths, we reconstructed multi-band source images of the gravitational lensed Cloverleaf QSO, with both parametric and non-parametric modelling.
-From the differential lensing effect, we discovered a single-sided radio lobe, with a size of $\sim$1.5--2\,kpc, located at $\sim$1.2\,kpc to the northwest of Cloverleaf.
-From the spectral indices at radio bands, we estimate an age of 20--50\,Myr, indicating that the feedback from Cloverleaf QSO is likely converting from the quasar mode to the radio mode.
+From different emission locations, we discovered a single-sided radio jet, with a size of $\sim$1\,kpc, located at projected $\sim$1.2\,kpc to the northwest of Cloverleaf.
+The co-existence of a radio jet and broad absorption line indicates that the Cloverleaf quasar likely feedbacks its host galaxy with both AGN wind and radio jet.
 This provides a unique case for the galaxy-SMBH co-evolution studies at high redshifts.

-The joint analysis of the high spatial resolution images at multiple wavelengths provides a powerful tool to reconstruct the morphological components of the radio galaxies at high redshift.
-The high-quality data from future Chinese Space Station Telescope and Square Kilometer Array surveys would also be benefited from non-parametric lens modeling for a large sample of such lensed radio galaxies.